No B.S. Time Management for Entrepreneurs

 The simple fact you measure your goals improves productivity.
 Just asking the question will enhance your productivity.
 Of course, you need time for casual conversations, reading comics, and other activities that aren't correlated to your goals.
 But you should do those things consciously and by choice.

 This technique reduces clutter and serves as automatic memory.
-You have 90 file folders, red, blue, and white, all of them numbered 1 thought 30.
+You have 90 file folders, red, blue, and white, all of them numbered 1 through 30.
 Red, blue and white represent the current month, next month, and the month after that.
-If you assume meet a client on tenth next month, you drop his file into the blue file folder numbered 10.
+For example, if you assume to meet a client on the tenth next month, you drop his file into the blue file folder numbered 10.

-This technique is very interesting.
+This technique is fascinating.
 An unplanned activity means that it doesn't have a start and end time, so it may never finish.
 As stated by Parkinson's Law:

 Work expands to fill the time available for its completion.

 But for you to minimize unplanned activities, you have to put some pressure on yourself.
 Isn't it bad, it is?
-Pressure is good, stress, don't.
+Pressure is good; stress, don't.
 Pressure helps you achieve better results than without it.
-Your days become more organized.
+As a result, your days become more organized.
 Steve Jobs and Walt Disney were both notorious for placing "impossible" deadlines on projects.

 Without pressure, your tasks, routine, and schedule become chaotic and disorganized.
-You will be juggling priorities, randomly responding to interruptions, and letting work expand its consumption of time as it sees fit.
+You will be juggling priorities, randomly responding to interruptions, and letting work expand its time consumption as it sees fit.
 This scenario causes a lot of pressure and stress.

 There is a false idea that "creative people" work liberated from deadlines and time pressure and need the freedom to wait for inspiration.
 Not the successful ones.
 Not the productive ones.

-Use your free time waiting in an airport, stuck in traffic, or parked in a reception in a effective way.
-Whenever you get in this situation, take it to listen to audios, read a book, or any productive purpose, but not the ones that require proper preparation.
+Use your free time waiting in an airport, stuck in traffic, or parked in a reception.
+Whenever you get in this situation, take it to listen to audio, read a book, or any productive purpose, but not the ones that require proper preparation.